Please rate topic.

 Antibiotic solution applied by high pressure pulsatile flow device followed by low pressure gravity flow device

 A 27-year-old man sustains a Gustilo and Anderson type II open tibia fracture during a motorcycle accident.
-He had his full 3 doses of tetanus vaccination as an infant.
-He also had a tetanus booster vaccination 18 months ago when he began a new job.
+He had a full course of tetanus vaccination as an infant and child.
+He also had a tetanus booster vaccination 12 months ago when he began a new job.
 In addition to intravenous antibiotics, what tetanus prophylaxis should be administered?

 No prophylaxis required

 Tetanus vaccine and tetanus immune globulin with a booster vaccine required 6 months from now